climate-tech-handbook/climate-tech-handbook/docs/solution-forest-protection.md

 * Engage with governmental bodies to establish **incentives for private landowners** for forest protection.
 * **Research** to devise more potent and efficient forest protection methods.
 * Provide **support in terms of funding and technical expertise** for forest protection initiatives.
-* Champions in this sector include **the Nature Conservancy, the World Wildlife Fund, and the Forest Stewardship Council**.
-* The impact till now: forest protection has hindered the emission of approximately **1.5 billion metric tons of carbon dioxide** since 1990.